post featured image

 5. Bear to Plank

-1. Kneeling Hip Lift + Core Breathing with Band Pull Apart
+Kneeling Hip Lift And Core Breathing With Band Pull Apart

 Targets: Deep transverse abdominals, lower abs, upper abs, low back, hips, glutes, hamstrings, shoulders and upper body.

-1. Find a kneeling position, shoelaces down and hips stacked over knees on mat.
+1. Find a kneeling position, shoelaces down and hips stacked over knees on the mat.
 Option to loop a resistance band around your hands.
-Arms straight in front of you, hands in line with shoulders.
+Hold your arms straight out in front of you, hands in line with shoulders.

 2. Inhale as you hinge your hips back to tap your heels.

-4. With control, bring the band back to the starting position and repeat this movement for 40 seconds.
+4. With control, bring the band back to the starting position and repeat this movement.

-Targets: Every muscle in your core; including: deep transverse abdomen muscles, rectus abdomens (six pack ab muscles), oblique muscles, shoulders and quads.
+Targets: Every muscle in your core including the deep transverse abdomen muscles, rectus abdomens (six pack ab muscles), oblique muscles, shoulders and quads.

 Your core is designed to stabilize your body as your arms and legs move away from your body.
 The bear crawl is an excellent exercise in core control and focused breathing.